Edujugon/laradoo/readme.md

 $result = $odoo->deleteById('res.partner',$ids);
 ```

-You can also update any record of your ERP:
+Update any record of your ERP:

 ```
 $updated = $odoo->where('name', 'John Odoo')